CIgathi/NDSU-Thesis-Class/README.md

   figures - subfolder holding the images of documentation

-  sample-thesis-IncludeOnly - subfolder for include only demo contains other subfolders (chapters, figures) and files.
+  sample-thesis-includeOnly - subfolder for include only demo contains other subfolders (chapters, figures) and files.

 %==================================================================